They defeated countless monsters and saved the world.

 - Fallen Heroes: And there are seven of them.
 They were betrayed by the people they saved and cast into Hell through dimensional magic.

-- Game-Favored Gender: The Final Empress as she will be immune to Rocbouquet's Temptation in the final battle, she also has the Moonlight Sword as the default weapon.
+- Game-Favored Gender: Zigzagged somewhat.
+The Final Empress as she will be immune to Rocbouquet's Temptation in the final battle, and she also has the Moonlight Sword as the default weapon.